 ReWAGE is an independent expert advisory group modelled on SAGE that is co-chaired by the Universities of Warwick and Leeds.
 It analyses the latest work and employment research to advise the government on addressing the challenges facing the UK’s productivity and prosperity.

 For more information visit: https://warwick.ac.uk/fac/soc/ier/rewage/

-ReWAGE is primarily funded by the Economic and Social Research Council.
+Core funding for ReWAGE came from the Economic and Social Research Council.